 Vestibular Rehabilitation II is a 16 hour, competency-based workshop geared towards advanced diagnosis and management of a complex spectrum of vestibular and balance disorders as well as concomitant comorbidities.
 This course may only be taken after Vestibular Rehabilitation I has been completed and the examination passed.
 This course will delve deeper into vestibular dysfunction, psychological components, comorbidity management as it pertains to vestibular dysfunction, and advanced rehabilitation techniques.
 A brief introduction to technology related to vestibular assessment and rehabilitation will also be a component of this course in order to provide insight on the continuum of care for the dizzy and balance disordered patient.
 Following the completion of this course and satisfactory results on the examination, the participant will be certified in advanced vestibular rehabilitation.

 At the conclusion of the workshop participants will be able to…

 - Recognize those migraine conditions that cause vestibular and balance dysfunction and the corresponding management strategies.

-- Describe the personality disorders and corresponding manifestations resulting in psychogenic dizziness and imbalance and best treatment options.
+- Describe the personality disorders and corresponding manifestations resulting in psychogenic dizziness and imbalance and the best treatment options.

 - List the most common causes of Cervicogenic Dizziness and perform appropriate corresponding treatment modalities.